Trumpet Solo from Bob Fosse’s ‘Sing, Sing, Sing’ (2020)

 Ms. Reinking again returned to Broadway as both choreographer and star in the revival of Chicago (1997) which earned her a Tony Award® for Best Choreography.
 She was nominated for another Tony® for her directorial work in Fosse (1999), a three-act musical homage to the dance legend.
 Fosse won the Tony Award® for Best Musical that year.

 In 2001, Ms. Reinking received an honorary doctorate from Florida State University for her contribution to the arts.
-She serves as a member of the advising committee for the American Theater Wing.
+She served as a member of the advising committee for the American Theater Wing, the presenters of the prestigious Tony Award®.